 Spyware is becoming a more prevalent way of attacking your PC from the Internet.
-We recommend that you download some type of spyware scanning program.
+We require that you download some type of spyware scanning program.
 Please see Computer & Technology for software suggestions.
+A free anti-virus and anti-Spam product can be downloaded at www.dbu.edu/computers.